"Hearst Magazines and Yahoo may earn commission or revenue on some items through the links below."

 “I have never been on this stage before.
 I haven’t had awards like this in my career, but my God, to be recognized by these brilliant talents.
 And loves.
 And icons.
 The ones who give us their life for this art.
 What admiration I have.
 I am basking in this moment.
 I thank you for having me.
 For embracing me.
 Humbled with gratitude.”

-Selma said on Instagram that she’s “so unbelievably grateful I can’t stop crying” about the fact that she gets to be on the next season of Dancing with the Stars.
+In September, Selma said on Instagram that she’s “so unbelievably grateful I can’t stop crying” about the fact that she gets to be on the next season of Dancing with the Stars.

-Everyone is rooting for you, Selma!
+Everyone is cheering you on, Selma!

 You Might Also Like